jrverza/jrverza/README.md

 Software Experience:
-- Intermediate experience with Python;
+- Basic experience with Python;
 - Use of Anaconda Distribution;
 - Notions of Git and Github;
 - Use of OriginLab to data analysis;